 Now The Good News.

-A significant percentage of your competitors, even your largest ones, do not have a drip marketing system installed at their business; a mistake that represents a huge sales and marketing opportunity for YOU and YOUR business.
+A significant percentage of your competitors, even your largest ones, do not have a drip marketing system installed at their business, a mistake representing a huge sales and marketing opportunity for YOU and YOUR business.
 Best of all, you don't need to spend a fortune to install one.

-Executive Summary: Since no one can predict the exact moment in time when someone will be ready to buy what you sell, you need to maintain contact with EVERYONE in your marketing database on a consistent basis.
+Executive Summary: Since no one can predict the exact moment in time when someone will be ready to buy what you sell, you need to maintain contact with EVERYONE in your marketing database consistently.
 That being said, a drip marketing system is an exceptional short- AND long-term strategy.